Velocidex/Training/modules/vql_fundamentals/artifacts.md

 ## Collect artifact from endpoint

+We can collect the artifact from one endpoint

 ![](collect_artifact.png)

 ---

 <!-- .slide: class="content small-font" -->
-## Your artifact is ready to collect
+## Your artifact is ready to hunt!

-Let's create a hunt to find all currently running command shells from wmi across our entire deployment.
+Let's create a hunt (from all endpoints) to find all currently running command shells from wmi across our entire deployment.

 ![](hunt_artifact.png)